LeSmurk/CraigieDev/_pages/ecstasks.md

 ## TargetSystem ##
 The target system was done independently from the states but could be anything really, it could be unique to the states or completely separate, like in this example.
-There is a LookirComponent that defines where the current entity is looking as well as its view distance and angle During the target system update we use this along with the STransformComponent to find all entities within its view
+There is a LookDirComponent that defines where the current entity is looking as well as its view distance and angle.
+During the target system update we use this along with the STransformComponent to find all entities within its view.

 ![TargetComponents]({{ "/assets/ECSTasks/TargetComponents.png" | relative_url }})